 The sign became Top Pot’s symbol of blending the old with the new.
 Our founders sought to create a doughnut shop that moved away from the fluorescent-lit fast food aesthetic.
 Instead, they created an oasis, where patrons could slow down and savor the nostalgia and taste of a secret 1920s doughnut recipe in a gorgeous vintage environment.

 Today, Top Pot Doughnuts can proudly claim a rabid fan base and extraordinary growth.
-Our hand-forged doughnuts can be found in our five Top Pot cafés and other retail locations in the greater Seattle area.
+Our hand-forged doughnuts can be found in cafes throughout western Washington and Dallas Texas.